 - Planned to advance my slides sooner rather than later.

 I thought about asking my producer to say at the beginning, “Slides may sometimes be slow to appear on your computer screen for reasons beyond Susan’s control.
 She appreciates your understanding.”
-However, Lorena talked me out of that, saying that I should make people expect a bad experience.
+However, Lorena talked me out of that, saying that I would make people expect a bad experience.
 I got lucky.
 There were no major technical mishaps.

 Step 8.
 Accept that your presentation will not be perfect